pritom169/KTR-UniBam/Chapter-8/README.md

 which provides connectionless integrity and data origin authentication for IP datagrams.

-### How does IPSec impact MSU and MTU?
+### How does IPSec impact MSS and MTU?
-IPsec affects the Maximum Segment Size (MSS) and the Maximum Transmission Unit (MTU) due to the additional headers it introduces for security purposes:
+IPSec (Internet Protocol Security) impacts the Maximum Segment Size (MSS) and Maximum Transmission Unit (MTU) due to the additional overhead introduced by its encryption and encapsulation processes.
+Here's how it

-- **Maximum Segment Size (MSS)**: IPsec adds overhead to the original packet size, which includes the IPsec headers and trailers.
-Therefore, when using IPsec, the MSS must be adjusted to account for this overhead to avoid fragmentation.
-  - MSS = MTU - (TCP header + IP header + IPSec overhead)

-- **Maximum Transmission Unit (MTU)**: When IPsec is used, the MTU must be reduced to accommodate the IPsec overhead, which includes the ESP(Encapsulating Security Payload) header, trailer, and any additional padding.
-This reduction ensures that packets do not exceed the MTU of the network path, which could lead to fragmentation.
+works:

+### Impact on MTU

+1. **IPSec Overhead**:
+    - IPSec adds extra headers to each packet for encryption and authentication.
+These headers can include the ESP (Encapsulating Security Payload) header, AH (Authentication Header), and additional padding¹.
+    - The added overhead can cause the packet size to exceed the MTU of the network, leading to fragmentation.

+2. **Fragmentation**:
+    - If the packet size exceeds the MTU, it may need to be fragmented.
+   Fragmentation can occur either before or after encryption:
+        - **Pre-fragmentation**: The packet is fragmented before encryption, ensuring that each fragment is encrypted separately.
+        - **Post-fragmentation**: The packet is encrypted first and then fragmented, which can be less efficient as the receiving end must reassemble the fragments before decryption².

+3. **Adjusting MTU**:
+    - To avoid fragmentation, the MTU can be adjusted to account for the IPSec overhead.
+This involves reducing the MTU on the sending device so that the total packet size, including IPSec headers, does not exceed the network's MTU.

+### Impact on MSS

+1. **MSS Adjustment**:
+    - MSS (Maximum Segment Size) defines the largest segment of data that a device is willing to receive in a single TCP segment.
+    - When IPSec is used, the MSS should be adjusted to ensure that the total packet size, including IPSec headers, does not exceed the MTU.
+This prevents fragmentation and ensures efficient data transmission.

 ### Security Features
 #### Authentication